Blood Clot Formation

 The most common lab tests include:

-- PT-INR: The pothrombin time (PT or protime) test is used to calculate your International Normalized Ratio (INR).
+- PT-INR: The prothrombin time (PT or protime) test is used to calculate your International Normalized Ratio (INR).
 The information is used to monitor your condition if you are taking warfarin (Coumadin).
 Your INR will help your healthcare provider determine how fast your blood is clotting and whether your warfarin (Coumadin) dose needs to be changed.

 - Activated partial thromboplastin time (aPTT): Measures the time it takes blood to clot.
 This test is used to monitor your condition if you are taking heparin.